terrapower/armi/.github/pull_request_template.md

 ## Checklist

 <!--
-    You (the pull requester) should put an `x` in the condition is met.
+    You (the pull requester) should put an `x` if the condition is met.

     (If a checkbox doesn't apply to your PR, check it anyway.)
 -->